openbaton/docs/docs/use.md

     * Create the VNF Package(s).
     * Prepare the Network Service Descriptor (NSD).

-Once these steps are completed you will be able to orchestrate your Network Service from the dashboard or via the REST APIs.
+Once these steps are completed you will be able to orchestrate your Network Service from the dashboard or via the [REST APIs].

 ## Virtual Network Function Manager Approaches